CorentinDoue/eslint-disable-inserter/README.md

 This library exposes a helpful utility, `eslint-disable-inserter`, that will do all the heavy lifting, and insert `// eslint-disable-next-line ...` comments into your code.

+This utility is idempotent, so it can be used each time you add a new ESlint rule.

 ## Example (Before/After)